 Darryl Knight went to Wekiva High School where he stood out as a power hitting catcher.
 He went on to play college baseball for Seminole State College and Embry Riddle Aeronautical University.
 He was drafted in the 14th round by the New York Mets and has played three seasons in their minor league system.
 Young baseball players gravitate to his positive coaching style and infectious personality.

 Todd Hankins went to Oviedo High School where he played short stop and third base.
-He played collegiate ball as Seminole State College and was drafted in the 15th round by the Cleveland Indians.
+He played collegiate ball at Seminole State College and was drafted in the 15th round by the Cleveland Indians.
 He played six seasons in their minor league system as a utility player making the 2015 Eastern League All-Star Game.
 His speed and baseball IQ allow him to play almost any position.
-Over his six seasons with the Indians, he has stolen 145 bases in 572 games.
+Over his six seasons with the Indians, he stole 145 bases in 572 games.
 He finished the 2016 season in AAA ball with a .321 batting average.